aertslab/SCENIC/vignettes/FAQ.md

 *Frequently asked questions (FAQ):*

   *Interpretation of results:*
-   - What is the meaning of the sufix '_extended' and the number in parenthesis in the regulon name?
    - Is it possible to use pseudotime/trajectory inference methods on the output of SCENIC? (e.g. to explore how TF activity changes over time)
    - Missing relevant TFs / Known motifs are not annotated to the TF
+   - [R] What is the meaning of the sufix '_extended' and the number in parenthesis in the regulon name?

   *Modifying the pipeline:*
    - Is it possible to apply SCENIC to other organisms?
    - Can I use my own list of TFs and targets (e.g. from an external analysis or resource) with AUCell and skip the network inference steps?
    - Is it possible to use another co-expression network tool for the initial TF-target links?

    *Technical issues:*
-   - Errors reading the .feather databases
    - Cannot download the databases (webserver is down)
+   - R vs Python version (and VSN-pipelines)
    - Previous versions of SCENIC & SCENIC for previous versions of R/Bioconductor
-   - R vs Python version
+   - Errors reading the .feather databases
    - Other issues or questions

 ## Interpretation of results

+### Is it possible to use pseudotime/trajectory inference methods on the output of SCENIC? (e.g. to explore how TF activity changes over time)
+Yes, the regulon activity matrix can be used as input for other methods, such as dimensionality reduction (e.g. t-SNE/UMAP, difussion maps) or pseudotime/trajectory analysis.

+However, you should check the assumptions/requirements of the input data of the specific tool (e.g. branches, expectations in regards to distribution and continuous/discrete values, etc...).

+### Missing relevant TFs / Known motifs are not annotated to the TF

+This thread might be related to your question: https://github.com/aertslab/SCENIC/issues/14#issuecomment-357009514

-### What is the meaning of the sufix '_extended' and the number in parenthesis in the regulon name?
+### [R] What is the meaning of the sufix '_extended' and the number in parenthesis in the regulon name?

 The numbers in parenthesis in the regulon names indicate the number of genes in the regulon (i.e. "Dlx (35g)").